-Technically speaking, as the GMAT score range varies from 200 to 800, what the Adcoms’ answer implies is that the minimum GMAT score for being eligible to apply to their program is 200 (!).
+Technically speaking, the GMAT score range varies from 200 to 800.
+That means the lowest GMAT score ever possible is 200.
+So, what the Adcoms’ answer implies is that the minimum GMAT score for being eligible to apply to their program is 200 (!).
 But that’s not very helpful, is it?

 When you look around for more information, instead of the lowest cut-off score, you see an 80 percentile depicting the GMAT score distribution.
 The average GMAT score range for the top MBA colleges abroad is 650 to 750.

 And of course, there’s the more visible number depicting the average score for the matriculating class.
 But that’s not helpful either, as you probably already know that you are way below that number.